moditect/deptective/README.md

 ...
 ```

+See _integration-test/pom.xml_ for a complete example.

 ## Configuration Options

-The following options can be provided when running the plug-in:
+🕵 The following options can be provided when running the plug-in:

 * `-Adeptective.configfile=path/to/deptective.json`: Path of the configuration file in the file system
 * `-Adeptective.reportingpolicy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when spotting any illegal package dependencies (defaults to `ERROR`)

 ## License

-Deptective is licensed under the Apache License version 2.0.
+🕵 Deptective is licensed under the Apache License version 2.0.